awsdocs/amazon-cloudfront-developer-guide/doc_source/using-https-cloudfront-to-custom-origin.md

    + The cache behaviors are listed in the order that you want CloudFront to evaluate them in\.
 For more information, see [Path Pattern](distribution-web-values-specify.md#DownloadDistValuesPathPattern)\.
    + The cache behaviors are routing requests to the origins that you changed the **Origin Protocol Policy** for\.

-## Installing an SSL/TLS Certificate on Your Custom Origin Server<a name="using-https-cloudfront-to-origin-certificate"></a>
+## Installing an SSL/TLS certificate on your custom origin<a name="using-https-cloudfront-to-origin-certificate"></a>

 You can use an SSL/TLS certificate from the following sources on your custom origin:
 + If your origin is an Elastic Load Balancing load balancer, you can use a certificate provided by AWS Certificate Manager \(ACM\)\.
 You also can use a certificate that is signed by a trusted third\-party certificate authority and imported into ACM\.